 For items that are sensitive to static electricity, being dropped or handled roughly or being tilted during shipping, there’s a range of labels that can provide protection for sensitive shipments.

 Shockwatch and Tiltwatch labels are both indicator labels.
-They stick to wood, cardboard or plastic, are resistant to moisture and suitable for exporting overseas.
+They stick to wooden packing boxes, cardboard or plastic, are resistant to moisture and suitable for exporting overseas.
 If your parcel has been tilted or suffered a high impact during shipping then they will let your recipient know immediately on delivery.

 Shockwatch labels feature a small glass tube that turns red and stays red if dropped or handled roughly.
 Tiltwatch labels permanently show red if the product has been tilted over 90 degrees.
 Both labels provide an instant way to identify if your parcel has been mishandled during transport, so you can easily identify the responsible party in the event of a complaint.